-- Regarding Continuous Vocational Training, we must say that there has not been an important change in the financing object, because until 2005 the offer belonged to the Basque Government, although they were managed by the Hobetuz Foundation.
-In 2006, as there was no three-party agreement and aware of the Government's responsibility in Basque workers' training, the offer for diagnostics, companies, and workers were published by the Government as before, and for the first time the management of this offer falls on the Lifelong Learning Directorate.
-The so-called training on offer (for workers) includes catalogued and non-catalogued training, even though we must point out that non-catalogued training is a minimum percentage.
+- Regarding Continuous Vocational Training, we must say that there has not been an important change in the financing object, because Which is the teachers' response to the specific plans for this collective? until 2005 the offer belonged to the Basque Government, although they were managed by the Hobetuz Foundation.
+In 2006, as there was There is an upward response in training plans in the Centres or in the no three-party agreement and aware of the Government's plans developed between centres, but the response is generally responsibility in Basque workers' training, the offer for diagnostics, companies, and workers were published by the Government as positive.
+We are aware that technological innovation in management and methodology requires training and most teachers know it too. before, and for the first time the management of this offer falls on the Teachers' individual demands allow financing the training actions that Lifelong Learning Directorate.
+The so-called training on offer (for workers) includes catalogued and non-catalogued training, even have been developed from their own professional concerns I am surprised at the fact that there is not a higher demand in inthough we must point out that non-catalogued training is a minimum company training stays, since this is an important alternative in percentage vocational training because it allows the educational world to get From the analysis of the 2006 offer, we can point out that the demand nearer the company world in each speciality.

-From the analysis of the 2006 offer, we can point out that the demand has been important.
+has been important.
 We confirm an upward trend of diagnostics and a usual behaviour regarding company offer.
 The offer for workers has been resolved with the aforementioned novelty and with a high demand.

-We look for a quality and specialised continuous training for our workers and we think that vocational training in the Basque Country has a magnificent level for achieving this objective.
-Nevertheless, we also have a challenge: reach those who have no such facilities, small and micro companies.
+We have competent teachers, but we must guarantee that our teachers meet the needs of a changing reality.
+The Vice-Ministry is We look for a quality and specialised continuous training for our ambitious and we need the teachers to take part in innovative workers and we think that vocational training in the Basque Country programmes of technological innovation, innovation in management has a magnificent level for achieving this objective.
+Nevertheless, we and quality, innovation in learning methodologies.
+But they also need also have a challenge: reach those who have no such facilities, small training in order to improve linguistic skills and other transversal and micro companies